treehouses/treehouses.github.io/pages/docs/vi/vi-headless.md

 On macOS:
 1. Open Textedit and create a new file
 2. Select "Make plain text" in the Format menu
-3. Save the file with the name `ssh` inside the boot file, and deselect “If no ext. is provided, use .txt”
+3. Save the file with the name `ssh` inside the boot drive, and deselect “If no ext. is provided, use .txt”

+On Windows:
+1. Create a new file with Notepad
+2. Save the file with the name `ssh` as a plain text file inside the boot drive, without a file extension.

 ## Step 2: Get your RPi Up and Running